bharath-785/Digital-Forensic/Lab01-Live-System-Analysis/README.md

 This lab simulates a real-world scenario where responders must quickly evaluate a potentially malicious file while the system is still running.

-🛠️ Tools & Techniques Used
+🛠️ Tools & Techniques Used:

 1. Task Manager — Process monitoring and baseline comparison
 2. NETSTAT — Active connection analysis and identification of suspicious remote hosts